rackerlabs/support-how-to/content/general/ord1-data-center-consolidation-faq.md

 of Rackspace services.
 We are continuously working on improving efficiencies, and we regularly examine the performance and capacity of our network zones.
-To maximize efficiency and resource usage in ORD1, we need to consolidate cabinets within zones 1101 and 1102so that we can clear out a contiguous area for data center cabinet upgrades.
+To maximize efficiency and resource usage in ORD1, we need to consolidate cabinets within zones 1101 and 1102 so that we can clear out a contiguous area for data center cabinet upgrades.
 Customers in the affected area will be physically consolidated into another area of the same computer room.